These guys have been around forever, and I’ll just say it now…

 Distributors are given an advance on their commission for membership sales – the entire year’s worth is given to you up front.
 However, if one of your customers cancels their membership, you have to pay that back.

 For each basic Security membership you sell, you get a $40 advance for the entire year.
-For Security Plus, you get $60, and for Total Security, you get $80.
+For Total Security, you get $80.

 If, for example, you can sell 5 Security Plus memberships per week, you would make $21,320 for the year.
 That’s not an easy feat, though.
 Better have a lot of friends and family members you’re willing to alienate.

 Distributors also earn overrides on their 1st Level (direct) recruits.
 If someone you personally sponsored sells the basic Security membership, you get $4.
-If they sell Security Plus, you get $5.
 If they sell Total Security, you get $6.

 Ultimately, AAA is half the price, so the only reasons for buying into this are: